Ardhito Pramono: Career

 Pramono first appeared on YouTube in 2013 when he covered AJ Rafael's songs such as She Was Mine.
 A year later after graduating from college, in 2014 to be precise, he began to gain popularity.
 His first single was titled I Placed My Heart, which was then followed by the song What Do You Feel About Me.
 The second song became one of the most watched songs on YouTube.
 He stated that "because YouTube is the most used platform for playing / searching for new music".
 Apart from being a singer, Pramono also worked at TV stations, as a DJ and a barista before deciding to become a full-time musician.

 Personal life

-Pramono is married to Indonesian model Jeanneta Sanfadelia (b.
-June 8, 1998), on 2019.
-They had a one daughter named Asmara Pramono.
+Pramono is married to Indonesian model Jeannetta Sanfadelia, in 2019.
+They had a daughter, Asmara.

 On January 12, 2022, Pramono was arrested by police and taken into custody due to alleged possession and consumption of marijuana was sent to rehabilitation for six months.

-On July 29, 2022, a scandalous video of masturbated man suspected for being Pramono, spread on Twitter.
+On July 29, 2022, a video of a man masturbating, rumoured to be Pramono, was published on Twitter.